Mining & Milling

 Our award-winning mine rescue teams stay prepared to protect their fellow workers through mine rescue competitions.
 The teams are regularly recognized among the best in the region and nation, winning two national Mine Safety and Health Administration (MSHA) Metal/Nonmetal National Mine Rescue Contest championships in 2014 and 2010.
 See More Safety Awards.

-Companywide, our employees complete more than 16,000 hours of safety training annually.
+Companywide, our employees complete nearly 16,000 hours of safety training annually.

 Part of the Community